 Yes and yes!
 Those are two major selling points for these noodles.
 With carb counts as low as 0 – 3 grams per serving and 0 – 10 calories per serving, they’re an impressive way to fill up.
 There are some higher carb and calorie variants available, but even those come in under 30 calories and 5 grams of carbohydrates.

-It used to be tough to find these tasty treats where I live.
+It used to be tough to find these tasty treats where I live and I couldn’t find shirataki noodles near me.
 I had to travel a bit to purchase them at an Asian market an hour from home.
 However, as they’ve grown in popularity, their availability has increased, too.
-Amazon carries many brands, and you can often find them locally at regular grocery stores.
+If you can’t buy shirataki noodles where you live, Amazon carries many brands.
+This one has been our favorite and they won’t break the bank either.